SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Experiment

-To illustrate the change detection performance of our method, we conducted a visual analysis of the detection results on the LEVIR-CD dataset.
-As depicted in Fig.~\ref{fig:badcase}, instances of false positives (FP) are denoted in red, while false negatives (FN) are represented in blue.
+To illustrate the change detection performance of SCL, we conduct a visual analysis of the detection results on the LEVIR-CD dataset.
+As depicted in Fig.~\ref{fig:badcase}, instances of false positives (FP) are denoted in red, and false negatives (FN) are represented in blue.
 The first row showcases the excellent performance of our method in detecting sparse, small-scale targets.
-The second row reflects the superior performance of our approach when dealing with scenarios involving both large-scale and small-scale objects, surpassing the capabilities of other methods.
-The third row demonstrate the outstanding performance of our method in detecting dense objects.
-This visual analysis provides a comprehensive representation of our method's versatility and effectiveness across various scenarios, highlighting its proficiency in handling sparse, small-scale, large-scale and dense objects.
+The second row reflects the superior performance of our approach involving both large-scale and small-scale objects, surpassing the capabilities of SCL.
+The third row demonstrate the outstanding performance of SCL in detecting dense objects.
+This visual analysis provides a comprehensive representation of SCL's robustness, performing excellently in various scenarios.